PRIVATE GUIDED BELGRADE SIGHTSEEING TOURS

-All programs of private Belgrade tours described below were designed to give you some suggestions, and they showcase only some of the routes.
-Treat them only as an inspiration as your particular tour will be personalised and created uniquely for you.
+All private Belgrade tours described below were designed to give you the best tour programs, and they showcase only some of the routes.
+Treat them only as an inspiration as your particular tour will be personalized and created uniquely for you.

-We will continue our tour through the busy Republic Square where the National Theater and the National Museum are located, and next, we will gaze at the wonders of Terazije Street - old palaces and the famous Moscow Hotel.
-Driving along King Alexander Street, the longest street of Belgrade, you cannot miss the Serbian Parliament, Town Hall, university buildings and the shopping strip.
-We will visit the Church of Saint Marco and the Russian Orthodox Church of the Holy Trinity, both of which were built on top of an enormous man-made cave.
-At the end of our Belgrade tour will visit the Temple of Saint Sava, one of the largest Orthodox temples in the world and the pride and joy of Serbians.
+We will continue our tour through the busy Republic Square, pass by the National Theater and the National Museum, and next, we will gaze at the wonders of Terazije Street - old palaces and the famous Moscow Hotel.
+Driving along King Alexander Street, the longest street of Belgrade, you cannot miss the Serbian Parliament, Town Hall, university buildings, and the shopping strip.
+We will visit the Church of Saint Marco and the Russian Orthodox Church of the Holy Trinity, built on top of an enormous man-made cave.
+At the end of our Belgrade tour will step into the Temple of Saint Sava, Serbians' pride and joy.
+The church's impressive dimensions, exuberant interior mosaic decoration, and shining fresco paintings in the crypt make this church one of Belgrade's must-see attractions.

-Afterwards, we will leave the hilly Balkan Peninsula and cross one of six bridges spanning the River Sava to enter the flat Pannonian Plain.
-Zemun, although part of Belgrade for more than a hundred years, was a border town of the Habsburg and Austro-Hungarian Empires during the 18th and 19th century.
-We will go to the top of Gardos Hill and reach the Millennium Tower from where we can enjoy splendid views of Belgrade.
-Then we will descend the steps to stroll through narrow streets and see the market and houses of notable Zemun families, some of them still living in their historical palaces.
+ZEMUN was a prosperous border town of the Habsburg and Austro-Hungarian Empires during the 18th and 19th centuries and only less than a hundred years ago became a part of Belgrade.
+We will be driven to the top of Gardos Hill and reach the Millennium Tower to enjoy a splendid view of the old Belgrade.
+Then we will stroll through narrow streets and see the market and houses of notable Zemun families, some of them still living in their historical palaces.

 Make the most of your layover time and take a private tour of Belgrade between flights.
 It will be our pleasure to pick you up from the airport in a superior class car and take you for a tour of the Old Town with its vibrant quarters.

-You will see the highlights of Belgrade such as the Temple of Saint Sava, the Belgrade Fortress, the Town Hall and the Parliament.
-We will stroll through the pedestrian zone in the old town, visit some secret gems of Belgrade and see different neighbourhoods.
-At the end of your customised Belgrade Layover tour, we will drive you back to the airport in time to meet your next flight.
+You will see Belgrade's highlights, such as the Temple of Saint Sava, the Belgrade Fortress, the Town Hall, and the Parliament.
+We will stroll through the oldtown's pedestrian zone, visit some secret gems of Belgrade, and see different neighborhoods.
+At the end of your customized Belgrade Layover tour, we will drive you back to the airport in time to meet your next flight.

-If this is not your first visit to Belgrade or you want to visit different exciting areas or neighbourhoods of Belgrade and avoid the usual highlights of Belgrade this tour is ideal for you.
+If this is not your first visit to Belgrade or you want to visit exciting areas or neighborhoods of Belgrade and avoid Belgrade's usual highlights, this off the beaten path tour is ideal for you.

-We would stroll through less visited, but interesting neighbourhoods in search of the pearls of Serbian architecture, or visit Belgrade's Old Cemetery and hear the stories of Belgraders and some notable families throughout centuries.
+We would stroll through less visited but attractive neighborhoods in search of Serbian pearls of architecture, or visit Belgrade's Old Cemetery and hear the stories of Belgraders and some notable families throughout centuries.